rbisdorff/Digraph3/docSphinx/tutorial.rst

 Similar to *Kohler*'s rule, the *RankedPairs* rule has also a prudent *dual* version, the **Dias-Lamboray** *ordering-by-choosing* rule, which produces, when working this time on the codual *strict outranking* digraph *gcd*, a similar ranking result (see [LAM-2009]_, [DIA-2010]_).

 Besides of not providing a unique linear ranking, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* rules, are unfortunately *not scalable* to outranking digraphs of larger orders (> 100).
-For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland*, the *NetFlows* ranking-by-scoring rules, with a polynomial complexity of :math:`O(n^2)`, where *n* is the order of the outranking digraph, remain in fact computationally tractable.
+For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland* and the *NetFlows* ranking-by-scoring rules, with a polynomial complexity of :math:`O(n^2)`, where *n* is the order of the outranking digraph, remain in fact computationally tractable.

-It is important finally to underline that for all outranking digraphs of small or larger order there does usually **not exist** a unique optimal ranking result when the corresponding strict outranking digraph lacks transitivity and contains some chordless cycles.
-Instead of computing hence a more or less convincing linear ranking, it may be more meaningful and faithful to sort the performance records into **ordered quantile** performance equivalence classes.
+It is important finally to underline that for all outranking digraphs of small or larger orders there does usually **not exist** a unique optimal ranking result when the corresponding strict outranking digraph contains chordless cycles and lacks transitivity.
+Instead of computing hence a more or less convincing linear ranking, it may be more meaningful and faithful to sort the performance records into performance **quantile equivalence classes**.
 This order statistics based **rating** approach is presented in the following Section.

 Back to :ref:`Content Table <Tutorial-label>`